Education Project

 Namaste,

-Pashminas Nepal started a project named “Build Nation Through Education” intending to provide educational needs for poor children in rural areas.
-I started this project with a school named “Shree Janachetana Adharbhut School” located in Bardia.
-With the contribution of the valuable customers of Pashminas Nepal, we were able to donate one set of desktop computers to the school including UPS.
+Pashminas Nepal launched a project called “Build Nation Through Education” to meet the educational needs of underprivileged children in rural areas.
+This initiative began with a school named “Shree Janachetana Adharbhut School” in Bardia.
+Thanks to the generous support of Pashminas Nepal’s customers, we managed to donate a desktop computer set along with a UPS to the school.

-The village recently was replaced by the municipality but looking at the situation it’s not even worth all too mentioned the Village Development Committee.
-The government had promised them to give away a computer one and a half years ago but they haven’t heard since then.
-So, Pashminas Nepal was pleased to provide a computer in that school.
-Since converting to the municipality the government has started to pay the salary to teachers but they have been working for many years without a salary.
+The village was recently replaced by the municipality, but considering the situation, the Village Development Committee is hardly worth mentioning.
+The government had promised a computer to the school one and a half years ago, but there has been no follow-up since.
+Pashminas Nepal stepped in to provide a computer to the school.
+Since becoming a municipality, the government has begun paying teachers’ salaries, though they had worked unpaid for many years.
 This school was established in 2004.

-The highlight points in this village were from the ward chairman named Khusi Ram Chaudhari, who forced villagers to educate their children, if not he shall not approve any official documents to the families if needed.
-This is why I am proud of him and glad to meet the principal of the school Sumitra Gyawali and the rest of the teachers and other important people.
+The key highlights of this village came from the ward chairman, Khusi Ram Chaudhari, who insisted that villagers educate their children and even withheld approval of official documents for families if necessary.
+This is why I admire him and was pleased to meet the school principal, Sumitra Gyawali, along with the teachers and other important individuals.

-We are planning to open a computer lab in that school for children providing a few sets of computers and wanted to ensure they would have a better knowledge for their brighter future, as where I stand today.
-Due to COVID-19, our aim has failed since that period but hope in the coming years we can achieve our target.
-Lend me a hand with this education project and let all the children have equal opportunity to make a bright future with the help of education.
-Your contribution will help provide children’s tools they need to flourish and reach their God-given potential.
+We are planning to open a computer lab at the school for children, providing a few sets of computers to ensure they gain valuable knowledge for a brighter future.
+Unfortunately, due to COVID-19, our goal was delayed, but we remain hopeful that we can achieve it in the coming years.
+Join us in this education project to give all children equal opportunities to build a bright future through education.
+Your contribution will help provide the tools these children need to thrive and reach their full potential.

-However, I would like to take this moment to thank everyone who helped me in this project, especially my valued customers from all over the world, my friend Kshetra Chaudhari who took me to his village in that school and allowed me to help, and many many thanks to my old friends Steve & Jan Filipiak from the US, who helped me to be the founder of Pashminas Nepal today.
+I want to take a moment to express my gratitude to everyone who supported me in this project—my valued customers from around the world, my friend Kshetra Chaudhari, who took me to his village and that school, giving me the chance to help, and a heartfelt thank you to my dear friends Steve and Jan Filipiak from the US, whose support made it possible for me to become the founder of Pashminas Nepal.

 Some pictures of that moment!!!